Advanced Diploma in British & European Studies Pre-Master's Course

 Oxford Pre-Master's Courses 2017-18

-The Advanced Diploma in British and European Studies pre-Master's course is an academically rigorous programme which aims to prepare students for graduate studies at leading British universities.
-It combines courses in a number of academic subjects in the humanities and social sciences with an intensive English language and academic literacy programme.
+The UG Advanced Diploma in British and European Studies pre-Master's course is an academically rigorous year-long programme which aims to prepare students for graduate studies at leading British universities.
+It combines courses in the humanities and social sciences with an intensive English language and academic literacy programme.

 British & European Studies